ExtendRealityLtd/VRTK/DOCUMENTATION.md

 ### Overview

 It is possible to automatically grab an Interactable Object to a specific controller by applying the Object Auto Grab script to the controller that the object should be grabbed by default.

-The Object Auto Grab script is attached to a Controller object within the `[CameraRig]` prefab and the Controller object requires the `VRTK_InteractGrab` script to be attached.

 ### Inspector Parameters